 Herbicides are pesticides used to control unwanted vegetation (weeds).
-Weeds along industrial areas include those considered to be a safety hazard or a nuisance, or unsightly to the traveling public.
-Right-of-way and industrial weeds also include plants that impede road use and maintenance, injure workers, interrupt electricity or communications, or are declared noxious under state law.
+Weeds along rights-of-way include those considered to be a safety hazard or a nuisance, or unsightly to the traveling public.
+Right-of-way weeds also include plants that impede road use and maintenance, injure workers, interrupt electricity or communications, or are declared noxious under state law.
 These weeds may crowd out desired native plants, damage structures and ballast, reduce crop yields, or injure livestock.

-Methods used to control plants in industrial areas should be part of a sound weed management program that is sensitive to the environment.
+Methods used to control plants in rights-ofway should be part of a sound weed management program that is sensitive to the environment.
 Herbicide application is one of the tools available to rights-of-way managers.
-This chapter presents general information on the use of herbicides for rights-of-way and industrial vegetation control and is not meant to be an in-depth discussion.
+This chapter presents general information on the use of herbicides for rights-of-way vegetation control and is not meant to be an in-depth discussion.